Property Capital Allowances

-- The s183 election passes the right to the capital allowances on fixtures inherent in the property from the lessor to the lessee.
-It must be entered in to within 2 years from the grant of lease.
+- The s183 election passes the right to the capital allowances on fixtures embedded within the property from the lessor to the lessee.
+It must be entered into within 2 years from the grant of lease.

 32.8 Please provide details of any expenditure on plant and machinery that you have treated as long-life assets, or any expenditure upon which you have claimed another type of capital allowances (for example, industrial buildings allowances, research and development allowances, business premises renovation allowances and so on).